Kaizen vs Red Team

 Agents are the forcing function.

-AI agents don't organize by department.
-They organize by process.
+AI agents don't organize by department, they organize by process.
 An agent doesn't care whether a task belongs to "marketing" or "ops" or "finance."
 It cares about the trigger, the data, the output, and the next state.
 And when it hits ambiguity, it just fails visibly.
 That's what finally makes the cost of unclear process real.

 The alternative is the cul-de-sac most companies are stuck in.
 They ask where AI can help with what they already do, bolt agents onto workflows designed around 2010 staffing assumptions, and get a slightly faster version of the wrong thing.
 The org chart is a fossil.
 Pouring agents into it preserves the fossil.